-A request consists of a single-word header word containing the command ID and parameter length in words, followed by the optional parameter words.
-The complete request size must be word aligned.
+A request consists of a single-word header word containing the command ID and parameter length in bytes, followed by the optional parameter words.
+The complete request size must be word aligned; thus, the two least-significant bits of data\count must be zero.